gogs/docs/en-US/installation/install_from_packages.md

 ### Packager.io

 - Currently enabled for Ubuntu 12.04 + 14.04 + 16.04, CentOS 6 + 7 and Debian 7 + 8.
-- Current packages available from [packager.io](https://packager.io/gh/pkgr/gogs).
+- Current packages available from [packager.io](https://packager.io/gh/pkgr/gogs) (the custom config for packager.io sometimes is in `/etc/default/gogs`).

 ### Arch Linux